markmead/alpinejs-notifications/README.md

 ## Using a File

-If you prefer you can create HTML files for your notification templates.
+If preferred, you can create HTML files for your notification templates.

 ```html
 <div id="notificationWrapper" class="fixed top-4 w-64 right-4 space-y-2"></div>